back_to_top.svgLeft_arrow.svgRight_arrow.svg

 Chief of Staff Association members review Capitalism and Crises: How to Fix Them by Colin Mayer.

 1. Corporate purpose is, and should be, about solving problems.
+Through their products and services, businesses ultimately exist to improve or benefit the world in some way.

 ‘…serves as a crucial reminder of the importance of ethics as the conduit to sustained profitability’